GabeScott/standard-works-vault/General Conference/2007 October - God Helps the Faithful Priesthood Holder.md

 You can decide—and you must—to change what you say even when you can’t control what others say.
 But I know from my own experience that even in such a terrible situation you can count on God’s help.
 Years ago I was an air force officer serving for two years in an office with a marine colonel, an army colonel, and a grizzled navy commander.
 They had learned to speak in war and in peace in a way which offended me, and I know it repelled the Holy Ghost.
 I was at the time serving as a district missionary, trying in the evenings to go out to find people and teach them under the influence of the Holy Ghost.
 It was very hard.
 I was only a lieutenant.
 They were very senior to me.
 I had no way of changing their language.
 But I prayed for help.
 I don’t know how God did it, but in time their language changed.
 Slowly the profanity disappeared and then the vulgarity.
 Only when they drank liquor did it come back, but that was in the evenings, so I could excuse myself for missionary work.

 You can have memories like that to sustain your faith when life puts you in difficult places.
 God helps the faithful priesthood holder who decides to see and say no evil, even in a wicked world.
 It will not be easy.
 It never is.
-But you can have the promise fulfilled for you as I know that it can be for me: “Let virtue garnish thy thoughts unceasingly; then shall thy confidence wax strong in the presence of God; and the doctrine of the priesthood shall distil upon thy soul as the dews from heaven” (D&C 121:45).
+But you can have the promise fulfilled for you as I know that it can be for me: “Let virtue garnish thy thoughts unceasingly; then shall thy confidence wax strong in the presence of God; and the doctrine of the priesthood shall distil upon thy soul as the dews from heaven” ([[D&C 121.45|D&C 121:45]]).

 I testify that I know that you and I hold the priesthood of God and that He will answer our prayers with sweet assurance and with the help to serve Him better.
 I so promise you and testify in the name of Jesus Christ, amen.